-500 global financial services organizations.
+Kim M. Sharan Founding Member and Managing Partner, Connective Partners, LLC, and CEO, The Acelera Connective Trustee since 2015 Age: 67 with several Fortune 500 global financial services organizations.
 From 2005 to 2014, she served as President of Financial Planning and Wealth Strategies and Chief Marketing Officer at Ameriprise Financial.
-Ms. Sharan is a member of the Board of Directors of Ag Resource Management since 2023.
-She is also a member of the Board of Partner Here since 2014.
-She served on the advisory boards of Yext from 2016 to 2018 and 2021 to 2022, of Hearsay Social from 2019 to 2021, of Own the Room from 2016 to 2023, and of Vera Health from 2021 to 2023.
-Ms. Sharan serves as a board member of the Council for Economic Education.
-She has served as a director of TIAA, FSB (a wholly owned subsidiary of TIAA) since 2020.
+Ms. Sharan is a member of the Board of Partner Here since 2014, and of the Board of Directors of Ag Resource Management since 2023.
+She served on the advisory boards of Yext from 2016 to 2018 and 2021 to 2022, of Hearsay Social from 2019 to 2021, of Own the Room from 2016 to 2023, and of Vera Health/MyCabinet, Inc. from 2021 to 2023.
+She has served as a director of TIAA, FSB (a former wholly-owned subsidiary of TIAA) from 2020 to 2023, and serves as a director of TIAA Trust, NA (also a wholly-owned subsidiary of TIAA) since 2023.
+Ms. Sharan also serves as a member of the Womens Forum New York since 2012.
 She earned a B.A. from Drew University and an M.B.A. from the University of Chicago.
 Ms. Sharan provides extensive financial services leadership, investment management, financial planning, marketing and digital experience.